raijin-asr/Brand-Page/README.md

     Day 3: Add Nav and body div to app.jsx, and style to app.
-    Day 4: Organized nav and body to component and added new images Day 5: Added media queries to app.css for responsiveness
+    Day 4: Organized nav and body to component and added new images Day 5: Added media queries to app.css for responsiveness Day 6: Added Fontawesome to social accounts, and some changes